-That's probably because leaders today-especially those in middle layers of corporations-face a difficult task as they balance employees who are anxious, exhausted and starved for a sense of purpose and meaning with the priorities of executives who need to deliver results.
+That's probably because leaders today especially those in middle layers of corporations face a difficult task as they balance employees who are anxious, exhausted and starved for a sense of purpose and meaning with the priorities of executives who need to deliver results.
 In many respects, leaders are the nexus between "what the company says" and "what the company means".
 If the company says it's committed to innovation, employees look to their leaders for space to generate new ideas.
 If the company says it values collaboration, employees look to their leaders for encouragement to forge cross-functional relationships.
 If the company says it wants to move at the speed of the world around it, employees look to leaders to eliminate barriers, not create them.
-When there is a disconnect between the message and messenger, confusion, resentment and resignation set in.
-Juggling these tensions is probably why, according to Randstad USA, barely a third of employees find their leader inspiring, so many strategic initiatives fail, and managers are feeling burnt out and fatigued.